DOG-E/DogeUserBot/userbot/plugins/README.md

     pattern="Regex for command",
     command=("Just command name", plugin_category), # Use plugin_category name from predefined names (admin, bot, fun, misc, tool, hub) info={
-        "header": string - "intro for command",
+        "h": string - "intro for command",
-        "description": string - "Description for command",
+        "d": string - "Description for command",
-        "flags": dict or string - "Flags you're using in your plugin", "options": dict or string - "Options you're using in your plugin", "types": list or string - "types you're using in your plugin", "usage": "Usage for your command",
+        "f": dict or string - "Flags you're using in your plugin", "o": dict or string - "Options you're using in your plugin", "t": list or string - "types you're using in your plugin", "u": "Usage for your command",
-        "examples": "Example for the command",
+        "e": "Example for the command",
         "your custom name if you want to use other": str or list or dict - "data/information about it", },
 # When you assign variables to the following values, put a comma at the end.